UnderwaterOwlbear/underwaterowlbear.github.io/Pages/zines.md

 This requires a little explaining...
 This is a somewhat cludgy fix for an annoying issue that I found with the `book` and `extbook` document classes.
 If you omit these LaTeX commands, the PDF will have a header on ***every left hand page*** that says "CONTENTS" in all caps.
 I think this is due to the part / chapter logic picking up on the table of contents header and thinking it needs to add that to every subsequent page.
 Or something.

 What this fix is doing is adding two LaTeX commands to the very start of the document.
-Since LaTeX inserts the table of contents at the very start of the document, these commands will appear immediately after the document.
+Since LaTeX inserts the table of contents at the very start of the document, these commands will appear immediately after the table of contents.

 `\clearpage` This clears the current page, and cleans up floating objects like tables and pictures.